 For any press enquiries, please contact our press office (firstname.lastname@example.org) with details of your publication and needs.

-We have made the report available at a reduced rate for universities/academic institutions.
-The academic package available via the webshop is intended for university libraries and offers either hard copies or a PDF that can be used site-wide.
+We have made the report available at a reduced rate for universities / academic institutions.
+The academic package available via this web site is intended for university libraries and offers a PDF that can be used site-wide.
 Please email email@example.com for further details.
-If you are a student seeking a copy but it is not available via your university library we are happy to contact the relevant person and supply them the details for purchasing the report.
-Proof of academic status may be required.
+If you are a student seeking data but the GMR is not available via your university library we are happy to contact the relevant person and supply them the details for purchasing the report.
 Under certain circumstances, we may be willing to offer the report or certain data sets for academic work at a reduced rate.
 Please get in touch with details of your proposal.

-Please refer to the sources and notes page (page 131 of the GMR 2018) – this sets out the sources used in the report as well as key glossary terms and definitions.
+Please refer to the methdology and sources page – this sets out the sources used in the report as well as key glossary terms and definitions.

-Customers in the UK and customers in the EU who are without a valid VAT number will be charged VAT (20%) on top of the prices shown in the calculator, where applicable.
+Customers in the UK will be charged VAT (20%) on top of the prices shown in the calculator, where applicable.